 Arrive in Havana and start your adventure!

-Be one of the first to explore our new opportunities in Cuba during this two-week program tailored for innovative and critical-thinking minds.
-Learn to create actionable solutions for real-world problems by taking design-thinking training: a technique used by entrepreneurs and innovators.
+On this Critical Issues program tailored for innovative and critical-thinking minds, learn to create actionable solutions for real-world problems by taking design-thinking training: a technique used by entrepreneurs and innovators.
+Work with small business owners and entrepreneurs to discover the unique ways they are sparking economic growth in their communities.
 Horseback ride to a refreshing lagoon swim, hike to stunning lookout views and soak up the sun on turquoise Caribbean beaches in between working alongside local farmers, learning about sustainability and conservation projects, and meet up with Cuban peers for local youth culture.

 Components of a Critical Issues Program